View All 1840 Liberty Head Half Eagle

 Description

 The 1840 (O) Liberty Head Half Eagle is a Gold Half Eagle produced at the New Orleans Mint as part of the Liberty Head Half Eagles 1839-1908 series.
-With a mintage of 40,120, this is a scarce issue.
-The obverse features Liberty facing left wearing a coronet inscribed LIBERTY, while the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
-Designed by Christian Gobrecht.
+With a mintage of 40,120, this is a scarce issue — ranked 4th of 5 mint variants by mintage, with 17% of production.
+The obverse features Liberty facing left wearing a coronet inscribed LIBERTY and the reverse displays a heraldic eagle with shield on breast, olive branch and arrows in talons, with a banner reading E PLURIBUS UNUM.
+Charlotte, Dahlonega, and New Orleans all struck half eagles alongside Philadelphia in the design's second year.
+Struck at the New Orleans Mint, which operated from 1838 to 1909 and produced coins prized for their historical Southern provenance.
+Estimated market value ranges from $1.5K to $51K depending on grade and condition.
 Struck in 90% gold, 10% copper, weighing 8.36 grams, 22.5 mm in diameter, with a reeded edge.
 Cataloged as PCGS #8200.
-The Liberty Head Half Eagle was produced for nearly 70 years, making it one of the longest-running U.S. Charlotte (C) and Dahlonega (D) issues are specialist pursuits.
-The 1854-S is extremely rare.
-The series spans the Gold Rush, Civil War, and the era of the great Western gold strikes.

 External References